MicrosoftDocs/win32/desktop-src/shell/folder-id.md

 ---
-Description: 'Before you can make use of a namespace object, you need a way to identify it.' ms.assetid: '54225481-a147-4d29-a642-24c9b59fc3ac'
+Description: Before you can make use of a namespace object, you need a way to identify it. ms.assetid: 54225481-a147-4d29-a642-24c9b59fc3ac
-title: 'Getting a Folder''s ID'
+title: Getting a Folders ID
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting a Folder's ID